tagman25/mycode/README.md

 # mycode
 Python training class respository - This is Jason Taggart's training.
-Add

 # mycode (Project Title)

 One Paragraph of your project description goes here.
 Describe what you're trying to do.